zerofo/sys-con/README.md

 It also has Intellisense configured for switch development, if you have DEVKITPRO correctly defined in your environment variables.

 Otherwise, you can open the console inside the project directory and use one of the following commands:
-- `make -C source -j8`: Build the project
+- `make -j8`: Build the project
 - `make clean`: Cleans the project files (but not the dependencies).
 - `make mrproper`: Cleans the project files and the dependencies.

-Output folder will be there: out/
+Output folder will be there: `out/`
 For an in-depth explanation of how sys-con works, see [here](source).

 ### Debug the application
-- All crash reports goes to /atmosphere/fatal_errors/report_xxxxx.bin (e6)
-- All logs goes to /config/sys-con/log.log
+In order to debug the applicaiton, you can directly refer to the logs available there: `/config/sys-con/log.log`.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/o0Zzz)